Two dreams, 1992/9/5 and 1992/9/6, by Chris Wayan

 Jamila, gasping, fishes out an iron spindle--a rocket grenade.
 Attaches it to the barrel of her gun, fires it in an arc up toward the roof... and down to the reactor wall!
 It explodes, smashing the containment and damaging the soon-to-be-loaded core...
 We flee, dragging her with us...
 We teleport back home!

 Her wound's not fatal, but for a long time she's drained, listless, just trying to heal.
 Not a time to talk about my love for her.
 I've had a crush on Jamila for so long.
 But she's too drained to feel anything now.

 The tribe has built a wooden fence, ranch style, with a gate.
 It won't stand up against serious high-tech attack, but if their people try a ground assault, it'll slow them down.
 We have lots of sharpshooters.
 The cowboys at the gate seem pretty confident we can survive any punitive raids.
 Most of us feel great relief.
 They won't be able to fire up a nuke for years, if ever.
 And it's the first time we've defeated the high-tech people.
 They'll have to factor our opposition into any other dangerous projects they cook up.
 Teleporting saboteurs!
 I'm not sure they'll even try rebuilding the reactor.
 Too vulnerable.

-I wake feeling happy, despite the violence of the dream.
+Despite the violence of the dream, I wake feeling happy.
 Jamila's injury seemed a fair price to pay; at least she herself thought so.
 For saving the world.

-A battle I barely yet realize I won.
+A battle I haven't yet realized I won.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books